 This delicious baked pork tenderloin is wrapped in bacon and flavored with seasoned salt and herbs.
 Pork tenderloins can vary greatly in size.
-To avoid undercooking or overcooking, I recommend a reliable instant-read food thermometer.
+To avoid undercooking or overcooking, use a reliable instant-read food thermometer.

-- 1 teaspoon of Lawry's Seasoned Salt or a Cajun seasoning blend with salt
+- 1 teaspoon seasoned salt (or a Cajun seasoning blend with salt; see below)

-Place the pork in a baking pan; bake uncovered the preheated oven for 30 to 45 minutes, or until the pork reaches at least 145° F (62.8 °C), the minimum safe cooking temperature for pork.
+- Place the pork in a baking pan; bake uncovered the preheated oven for 30 to 45 minutes, or until the pork reaches at least 145 F (62.8 C), the minimum safe temperature for pork (USDA).

-Remove and wrap loosely in foil.
+- Remove the pork from the oven.
 Tent the pork loosely with foil and let it stand for about 10 minutes before slicing.

 Tips and Variations